 2. Skull Crusher Exercise

-We also call it the lying triceps extension exercise.
-You will need a flat bench to do this exercise.
-In this exercise, you will lift the bar over your head in a lying position.
-Skull crusher exercise uses a little smaller range of motion compared to the conventional French Press exercise.
-This is the significant difference between the two exercises that you need to know.
+The Skull crusher exercise uses a slightly smaller range of motion than the conventional French Press exercise.
+Also, this is the significant difference between the two exercises that you need to know.
 People going for a smaller range of motion can do this modification instead of the conventional one.

 3. Dumbbell French Press

 This variation allows you to use a pair of dumbbells instead of a bar.
-This helps you focus on the muscle asymmetries that you may develop as you favor one body side over another.
+Also, this helps you focus on the muscle asymmetries you may develop as you favor one body side over another.

-To get better results, you can incorporate warmups, nutrition, and rest into your exercise regime.
+You can incorporate warmups, nutrition, and rest into your exercise regime to get better results.
 Your ability to recover and perform during the workouts will determine your results.
-You need to rest for one or two days before you retrain your muscle groups to allow sufficient recovery to your muscles.
+You need to rest for one or two days before you retrain your muscle groups to allow sufficient recovery for your muscles.

 The French Press is a great isolation exercise for the triceps.
 We’ve found it to be especially helpful in rehabbing injuries and preventing recurring issues with this muscle group.
-If you have any experience using this technique, let us know how it has worked for you!
+If you have any experience using this technique, let us know how it has worked!